Some children seem to learn to read by osmosis; they just “get it” without having to learn the phonics code that makes sense of reading.

 For example, a child at the beginning stages of reading who has learned the short vowel sounds could decode simple words like hat, bed, and pig, but would not be able to decode words like see and owl.
 A student at a higher reading level who has learned multi-letter phonograms like AI and OA would be able to decode more complex words like snail and goat.

 When searching for books for your beginning reader, be aware that the term decodable books is often used incorrectly, particularly when it refers to texts in which only about half the words are decodable.
 Being able to decode only half the words in a book is very frustrating for most students, and does not support good reading habits.
-Truly decodable books are 100% decodable so the student is able to read every word.
+Truly decodable books—like the ones in the All About Reading program—are 100% decodable so the student is able to read every word.

 When a child is expected to read books that are not decodable, he often becomes frustrated and starts guessing at words, thereby developing poor reading strategies.
 In the process, the child loses the direct connection between the phonics and word analysis skills he is learning and the actual text he is expected to read.